 Editor’s note: this summer, Ludi attended three different camps at Little Creek Nature Area.
 She learned survival skills, worked with animals, and all sorts of things.
 Here are some of her memories:

 One day we were canoeing, searching for a certain kind of frogs (I believe it was the American bullfrog).
 That day Ranger Bob — my favorite ranger — had a fishing hook that looked like a fly.
 He said it was something bullfrogs were attracted to.
+At this, it was imperative of one to make a mental note to learn how to fish for trout, as these are among the biggest catches they could be favoured with.
 We saw several frogs and he put it out in front of them and they would hop around objects and get close to the hook-thing.

 We did lots of fun things in the survival camp, like build a fire, learn how to make shelters, and learn what kinds of food we can find in the wild.
 We went to different areas like the pond, grasslands, and fields.
 They’d tell us what insects, bugs, mammals we could find, and how to catch/hunt them.
 I have a notebook full of that stuff so I can carry it with me when we travel.

 We learned if you want to cut down a tree, you need to have a sapling to plant in its place.

 My favorite day at Little Creek camp was activity day where we played water games, rode bikes, went canoeing, went kayaking in a tandem kayak, did archery, and made pottery all in the same day.
 I was really good at canoeing because I had done it before.